andyglez/cpp_linked_list/README.md

 # C++ Generic Linked List implementation #

-This project represents an introduction to C++, along with some of it's specifications such as:
+This project represents an introduction to C++ where some of the language's main topics are presented according to it's use in the source files.
+Between them are some basic ground rules of the language's features such as:
   * Generic Programming
   * Memory Management
   * Object Oriented Programming
   * Operator Overloading
   * Functional Programming

+This work, neither source code or this file, does not cover until the latest C++ version, so some features may be lost if looking for the complete subject within the ones mentioned earlier.

 ## Generic Programming ##